 For those you don’t know, on Windows 7, we have Minidump, Kernel Dump, and Complete Memory Dump.
 You might be wondering why Microsoft chose to create this new Memory dump setting.

 Well, according to Robert Simpkins, Senior Support Escalation Engineer, Automatic Memory Dump is to create support for “System Managed” page file configuration.
-The System Managed page file configuration is responsible for managing the page file size - therefore it avoids over-sizing or under-sizing your page file.
-This option is introduced mainly for PC’s that run SSD’s, which tend to have smaller size, but a huge amount of RAM.
+The System Managed page file configuration is responsible for managing the page file size – therefore, it avoids over-sizing or under-sizing your page file.
+This option is introduced mainly for PCs that run SSDs, which tend to have a smaller size, but a huge amount of RAM.

-The main advantage of “Automatic Memory Dump” is that it will allow Session Manager sub-system process to automatically allow it to reduce the Page file to a size smaller than the size of RAM.
-For those who don’t know, Session Manager Subsystem is responsible for initializing system environment and starting up services and processes needed for users to login.
-It basically sets up the page files for virtual memory, and starts up the winlogon.exe process.
+The main advantage of “Automatic Memory Dump” is that it will allow the Session Manager sub-system process to automatically allow it to reduce the Page file to a size smaller than the size of RAM.
+For those who don’t know, Session Manager Subsystem is responsible for initializing the system environment and starting up services and processes needed for users to log in.
+It basically sets up the page files for virtual memory and starts up the winlogon.exe process.

-If you want to change Automatic Memory Dump settings here is how you can do it.
+If you want to change Automatic Memory Dump Settings, here is how you can do it.
 Press Win + X and click on System.
-Next click on “Advance System Settings”.
+Next, click on “Advanced System Settings”.

 Under Start up and Recovery, click on Settings.

 There you can see a drop-down menu where it says “Write debugging information”.